JohannesBauer97/keycloak-ionic-example/README.md

 2. Add `http://localhost:8100` to Valid redirect URIs, Valid post logout redirect URIs and Web origins
 3. Add the predefined token mapper "realm roles" to the client.
 Navigate to clients -> open example-ionic-app -> open tab client scopes -> open example-ionic-app-dedicated -> add predefined mapper -> search & add "realm roles" mapper -> open realm roles mapper -> edit token claim name from "realm_access.roles" to "realm_roles" -> save

+__Why do we need the token mapper?__
+When you get a JWT access/id token from Keycloak with the default settings, and inspect the token with [jwt.io](https://jwt.io/) you'll see that realm roles are actually already part of the token.
+But every provider (Keycloak, IdentityServer, Auth0,...) might use a different naming for the fields where the roles are listed.
+This cannot be handled by a generic OAuth library.
+But we can configure Keycloak to add the list of realm roles to any token claim we want.
+And this is what we've done.
+After adding the token mapper, a new claim "realm_roles" is added which contains a list of the assigned user roles.
+If you're working with client roles, you can add the predefined mapper "client roles".
+Make sure that you use no dots in the token claim name, this cannot be handled by the generic OAuth library.

 *Exported example-ionic-app client*
 ```json
 {